-UPDATE on my opera in progress:
+UPDATE on my opera:

-My scores are on view at the Music and Dance Library; School of Music; Ohio State University; Columbus, Ohio
+A select number of my scores are on view at the Music and Dance Library; School of Music; Ohio State University; Columbus, Ohio

 I have been using folk materials in my compositions since 1969 and my objective has always been to artfully fuse these elements into a modern sound fabric.